Michael Collins, command module pilot on Apollo 11, dies at 90

 After leaving NASA, Collins told The New York Times, he was determined to “prevent the rest of my life from being an anticlimax.”
 He spent a year as assistant secretary for public affairs at the State Department, then was named founding director of the National Air and Space Museum, overseeing its opening in time for the nation’s bicentennial festivities.
 In the late 1970s, he was undersecretary of the Smithsonian Institution before moving into the directorship of a private aerospace and defense company.
 He later ran an aerospace consulting firm.

 In several books, including “Flying to the Moon and Other Strange Places” (1976) and “Mission to Mars” (1990), Collins was also an eloquent advocate for continued space exploration.
-In his New York Times Book Review, journalist and space flight author Henry S.F.
+In a New York Times book review, journalist and space flight author Henry S.F.
 Cooper Jr. said of “Carrying the Fire” that “no other person who has flown in space has captured the experience so vividly.”

 Although Collins never got to leave his footprints on the moon, one small spot there bears his name: a tiny impact crater in the Sea of Tranquility, about 15 miles from the Apollo 11 landing site.